ejseqera/showcase/demo/docs/013_setting_up_data_studio.md

 /// details | Advanced
     type: info

-For a more detailed use-case of performing tertiary analysis with the results of the nf-core/rnaseq pipeline in an RStudio/RShiny app environment, take a look at the [Introduction to Data Studios](./012_introduction_to_data_studios.md) section.
+For a more detailed use-case of performing tertiary analysis with the results of the nf-core/rnaseq pipeline in an RStudio/RShiny app environment, take a look at the [Tertiary analysis with Data Studios](./012_tertiary_analysis_data_studios.md) section.
 ///

 ## Checkpoints in Data studios